Web App Direct API Integration Guide

 1. Send a POST request to the /transactions/evaluate/{transactionId} endpoint of the Vesta API.
 Set the value of transactionEvaluationStep to PreAuth.

-Vesta returns a preauth decision with one of the following values:
+Vesta returns a payload with the following information:

 • Score - The risk score is a number from 0 to 100 that indicates how risky the transaction is.
 A higher number indicates a riskier transaction.